 I came to Austria from Syria in 2015.
 I was 20 years old.
 I came alone.
 I haven't seen my family since.
 That's eleven years.

-I have autism, ADHD, and depression.
-I didn't know about the autism or ADHD for most of my life.
-I just knew that everything was harder for me than it seemed to be for everyone else — noise, light, crowds, organizing my day, keeping focus, maintaining relationships.
-I learned to hide it.
-I got good at appearing normal.
-Too good, as it turned out, because every time I appeared normal, someone used it as proof that I didn't need help.
+For most of my life, I knew that everything was harder for me than it seemed to be for everyone else: noise, light, crowds, organizing my day, keeping focus, maintaining relationships.
+I didn't have words for it for a long time.
+I just learned to manage, to adapt, to appear like everything was fine.
+I got good at it.
+Too good, as it turned out, because every time I appeared fine, someone used it as proof that I didn't need help.

 What I Did

-Every system has a reason.
-Every reason contradicts the others.
-The result is always the same: the door closes.
+Every system had a reason.
+Every reason contradicted the others.
+The result was always the same: the door closed.

 What I Built

 Through all of this, I've been building something.
-An AI-powered health app called Cortex, designed for neurodivergent people.
-I built it alone — no team, no funding.
-Over 700 commits.
-Real software with voice input, AI analysis, memory, and a chat assistant that remembers everything you've written.
-I built it because I needed a tool like this and it didn't exist.
+An AI-powered journaling app called Cortex, designed to help people make sense of their health over time.
+I built it alone because I needed a tool like this and it didn't exist.
 Nobody was going to build it for me, so I built it myself.

-I've been trying to get help.
-I've contacted over twenty organizations — disability advocacy, refugee support, social services, legal aid, media.
+I've reached out to over twenty organizations: advocacy groups, social services, legal support, media.
 Most haven't responded.
-The ones that did pointed me to other organizations.
+The ones that did pointed me somewhere else.
 Everyone handles one piece.
 Nobody holds the whole picture.

-I'm not telling this story for sympathy.
-I'm telling it because after eleven years of trying to do everything right, I need people to know what happened.
-I need it to exist outside my own head.
-And I need support — financial stability, professional opportunity, proper treatment for my conditions, and community.
-Not because I lack ability.
-Because every system I've encountered has found a different reason to say no, and I cannot break through alone.
+I'm sharing this because after eleven years of trying to do everything right, I want people to know what happened.
+I want it to exist somewhere outside my own head.
+And I'm looking for support: stability, opportunity, connection.
+Not because I can't do the work.
+Because doing it alone, against all of this, has a limit.

 My name is Mohamad.
 I am still here.
 And I am still building.